tainacan/taina/README.md

 - [ ] **Version 2.0.0** - A block theme that offers nice Tainacan templates, fully customizable
 - [ ] **Version 3.0.0** - A powerful block theme with some extra options and plugin integrations such as Carousel Banners, Collapsable Search, Sharing, etc. In other words, all the goodies that you can see in the design.

 Feel free to contribute with suggestions, pull requests and ideas.
 We are all new to the block-theme development world here, and we're still trying to learn the best practices.
-A good way to help is to take a look at our development board: (link missing)
+A good way to help is to take a look at [our development board](https://github.com/orgs/tainacan/projects/2/views/1).

 ### How to build it